developmentseed/labs-375-stac-geoparquet-backend/docs/blog-post.md

 ### The ugly

-At large scales (e.g. over two million items) our **stac-fastapi-geoparquet** we fall over and our lambda times out when searching for a single item.
+At large scales (e.g. over two million items) **stac-fastapi-geoparquet** falls over — our lambda times out during a single item search.

 ## What next?